caelum/vraptor-brutauth/README.md

 VRaptor Brutauth
 ================

-VRaptor Brutauth provides an easy way to verify permission to access a specific action nor controller when using VRaptor.
+VRaptor Brutauth provides an easy way to verify permission to access(authorization) a specific action nor controller when using VRaptor.

 ##How to Install?